HardenedBSD/gitlab-wiki/Secure-Binary-Update-Mechanism.md

 ### Goal 4 - Easy Maintenance

 There will be one script for building the update tarball along with its artifacts.
 It will only rely on /bin/sh, OpenSSL, and git.
 Everything will be automated with the exception of DNS updates.
 However, the tarball build script will provide output on stdout that will lend itself to DNS automation.

+### Goal 5 - Jail support

+Follow the example of pkg(7) and support updating jails from the host.

+### Goal 6 - ZFS Boot Environment support

+Optionally install updates into a newly-created Boot Environment (BE).
+This feature will require the beadm tool, available in our package repo.
+Since this requires a third-party tool, make this feature optional via a command-line flag.